jfelipeara/todo/README.md

 ## Project
-copy .env.example to .env
+copy .env.example to .env <br> Remeber to change the timezone in config/app <br>
-Remmeber to change the timezone in config/app this project uses laravel sail, install everything as follows:
+this project uses laravel sail, install everything as follows:
 ```
 docker run --rm \